declan93/PGS-LMM/README.md

 All QC thresholds are defined in `config.txt`

 #### EXTRACT_QC.sh
-> Extract sample set from pfile input with multiple genotype filtering to create an association variant set and PCA/GRM set
+> Extract sample set from pfile input and apply filters to create an association variant set and PCA/GRM set
 > - Minor allele frequency, Hardy-Weinberg equilibrium, Imputation quality, genotype missingness, LD-pruning

-> Create LD-pruned variant set of variants for PCA and GRM calculation
+> Create LD-pruned set of variants for PCA and GRM calculation

 #### PCA.sh
 > Concatenate LD-pruned SNPs set into one population level dataset